van-ibm/watsonworkspace-starter/readme.md

 10. Click on the `Listen to Events` link.
 11. Click on the `Add an outbout webhook button`.
 12. Give the webhook a name (any name will do) and select any of the events.
 The `message-created` and `message-annotation-added` events are particularly useful.
 13. In the Webhook URL text box, specify the URL for your app you copied previously.
+For example, `https://cdf9d82f.ngrok.io/a7cfbdac-cdab-3d6f-ae13-0654b6b8e880`.
 14. Copy the `Webhook secret` from the resulting dialog to the `WEBHOOK_SECRET` property in the `.env` file.
 15. Make a change to `index.js` and save.
 This causes the chatbot to restart and load the updated `.env` file.
 16. Back in you browser, select the `Enable` button to complete the process.